jason-renaud/mechanic/README.md

 pip3 install -r requirements.txt
 python run.py
 ```
+- You should see an exception, skip to "Setting up"
 ### Starting from source code
 - Clone the mechanic repo first, then execute these commands:
 ```bash